gwiesenekker/GWP/README.md

 ```
 BLOCKS can be nested and recursion is supported.

-The macro's expand to code that collect the profile information when your program is compiled with -DPROFILE.
+The macro's expand to code that collect the profile information when you compile your program with -DPROFILE.
 Obviously BEGIN_BLOCK/END_BLOCK macro's have to match, so multiple returns within procedures and functions should be avoided.

 Currently GWP uses hard-coded limits for the number of blocks (BLOCK_MAX), the number of recursive invocations (RECURSE_MAX), the call chain (STACK_MAX) and the number of threads (THREAD_MAX).
 Increase these as needed if you hit any of these limits.